aiven/aiven-operator/docs/docs/installation/helm.md

 If the person installing the Helm chart does not have the necessary permissions to create cluster-wide resources such as `ClusterRole` and `ClusterRoleBinding`, a cluster administrator can manually install these roles.
 This ensures that the operator can function properly.

+#### Restrict operator access to specific namespaces

+You can configure the operator to monitor resources within specific namespaces.
+If the ClusterRole is enabled, it will be bound to the operator's `ServiceAccount` within each watched namespace using a `RoleBinding`.
+This setup grants the operator the permissions specified in the `ClusterRole`, but only within the context of the specific namespaces where the `RoleBinding` is created.

 ## Uninstalling

 !!! important